element39/yttria/docs/ROADMAP.md

 ```

 ## status report

-yttria is currently in early development, with the lexer and parser being mostly complete
+> last updated: 17/7/2025 (dd/mm/yyyy)

-the typechecker is partially implemented, but the codegen is yet to be started, same story with the stdlib
+yttria is currently in early development, with the lexer and parser being mostly complete, the typechecker is almost fully implemented, and codegen is partially implemented.